mlochbaum/Singeli/README.md

 The *descriptor* is the part in parentheses, and lists the variables and range to use for the loop.
 It provides the `vars` (a tuple of pointers), `begin`, and `end` parameters to the `for` generator above, and it defines which names are used in the main block of the loop, which then forms the `block` parameter.

 Here's the pattern.
-Square brackets `[]` indicate an optional part, and the `…` means more pointers can appear, separated by commas.
+Square brackets `[]` indicate an optional part, and the `…` means more names-maybe-in-pointers can appear, separated by commas.

     [name ["in" pointer], … "over"]
       [index ["from" begin] "to"]